NVIDIA/spark-rapids/docs/compatibility.md

 these to be invalid and will return `null` when parsed as an Integral types.
 The GPU implementation follows 3.3.0 and above.

-### JSON Decimal types
+### JSON Decimal Types

 Spark supports parsing decimal types either formatted as floating point number or integral numbers, even if it is in a quoted string.
 If it is in a quoted string the local of the JVM is used to determine the number format.
 If the local is not for the `US`, which is the default we will fall back to the CPU because we do not currently parse those numbers correctly.
-The `US` format removes all commas ',' from the string.
+The `US` format removes all commas ',' from the quoted string.
 As a part of this, though, non-arabic numbers are also supported.
 We do not support parsing these numbers see (issue 10532)[https://github.com/NVIDIA/spark-rapids/issues/10532].

-### JSON Date/Timestamp types
+### JSON Date/Timestamp Types

 Dates and timestamps are not supported by default in JSON parser, since the GPU implementation is not 100% compatible with Apache Spark.